Category: Blog

 The article can be found online and in print.

-Tatiana Valerie featured in New York Post
+Tatiana Valerie featured on MSN

 On Wednesday, October 27, 2021 Tatiana Valerie’s photography was featured in New York Post.
 The newspaper gave an extensive overview of castles and manors of Westchester and Long Island.
 The photo highlighted in the article features the couple, Stacey Phillips and Brian De Santo whose wedding Tatiana photographed in 2018 at Castle Hotel & Spa.